Benefits of Pyrrolidinyl Diaminopyrimidine Oxide in Hair Care

 Are There Any Side Effects?

-Because it is alcohol‑free and water‑soluble, it is much less likely to cause the scalp irritation, itching, or dryness that minoxidil users often experience.
+Because it is alcohol‑free and water‑soluble, it is much less likely to cause scalp irritation, itching, or dryness that minoxidil users often experience.

 The Bottom Line